dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ObjectDetection-Onnx/README.md

 ### ML.NET: Configure the model

-The first step is to create an empty DataView as we just need schema of data while configuring up model.
+The first step is to create an empty DataView since we need schema of the data while configuring the model.

 ```csharp
 var dataView = _mlContext.Data.LoadFromEnumerable(new List<ImageInputData>());